markk/loeffler-h/README.md

 - 24 × M6 17mm washers
 - separate bag containing spares of all of these

+#### Cables

+- 1 × Euro plug kettle cable
+- 1 × UK plug kettle cable
+- 1 × UK→Euro power adapter
+- 1 × UK→CH power adapter
+- 1 × USB extension cable
+- 6 × 5-pin XLR extension cable
+- 1 × 3.5mm jack extension cable
+- 1 × USB→RJ11 serial adapter cable (not required for normal operation)

 ## Hardware assembly

 1. Attach `Motor`s to steel brackets, matching motor numbers and orienting the motor cables to the wide side of the bracket.
 Use four long M4 bolts, with washers and nuts.
 Tighten diagonally opposite bolts in order.
 Ensure the lock-nuts on the top of the motors are flush with the bolt.
-Tighten well as this will not be accessible later.
+Tighten well as this will not be accessible later.\
    ![motor-bracket](images/motor-bracket.jpg)

 1. Attach `Sensor`s to steel brackets, matching the numbers.
 Use one 12mm M4
    screw, with a washer and nut.
-Tighten well as this will not be accessible later.
+Tighten well as this will not be accessible later.\
    ![sensor-bracket](images/sensor-bracket.jpg)

 1. Attach `Motor` assemblies to `Base` boards on outer bolts with two 17mm washers and M4 nuts.
-Do not tighten yet.
+Do not tighten yet.\
    ![motor-base](images/motor-base.jpg)

 1. Insert into percussion stands and adjust all four motors to the same height.

 1. Join `Motor 0` to `Motor 1` with `Brace A` (underneath) using four M6 bolts.
-   Include a washer on the brace side.
+   Include a washer on the brace side.\
    ![motor-brace](images/motor-brace.jpg)

 1. Join `Motor 2` to `Motor 3` with `Brace B`.

-1. Tighten all 6 nuts on the underside of each motor assembly.
+1. Tighten all 6 nuts on the underside of each motor assembly.\
    ![two-motor-assembly](images/two-motor-assembly.jpg)

 1. Attach `Beater`s to each motor and firmly tighten with the hex key.
-The top of the motor shaft should be flush with the top of the beater.
+The top of the motor shaft should be flush with the top of the beater.\
    ![beater-motor](images/beater-motor.jpg)

 1. Check the beater can rotate freely without hitting the `Sensor`.
 The screw on the beater should pass directly over the sensor with a clearance of 1 mm.
    The sensor can be adjusted to align if necessary by bending the metal bracket or changing the height with the nuts.
-The depth of the beater screws can also be adjusted with a screwdriver.
+The depth of the beater screws can also be adjusted with a screwdriver.\
    ![beater-sensor](images/beater-sensor.jpg)

 1. Attach perspex `Guide`s with 25mm M4 screws and nuts.
-Do not overtighten.
+Do not overtighten.\
    ![guide-base](images/guide-base.jpg)

-1. If using a tablet score reader, attach the `Tablet support`s using 35mm M6 bolts and nuts.
+1. If using a tablet score reader, attach the `Tablet support`s using 35mm M6 bolts and nuts.\
    ![tablet-support](images/tablet-support.jpg)

 ## Electrical connections